adlio/schema/README.md

 Before contributing, please read the [package opinions](#package-opinions) section.
 If your contribution is in disagreement with those opinions, then there's a good chance a different schema migration tool is more appropriate.

+## Roadmap

+- [x] Enhancements and documentation to facilitate asset embedding via go:embed
+- [ ] Add a `Validate()` method to allow checking migration names for consistency and to detect problematic changes in the migrations list.
+- [ ] SQL Server support

 ## Version History